Rue de Siam

-Soi Charoen Krung 36 Alley, the location of French Embassy in Bangkok, was renamed in 2013 to "Rue de Brest" to commemorate diplomatic relations, reciprocating Rue de Siam.
+Soi Charoen Krung 36 Alley, the location of French Embassy in Bangkok, was renamed in 2013 to "Rue de Brest" to commemorate diplomatic relations, reciprocating the Rue de Siam.

 Location

-From the place de la Liberté, in the centre of Brest, the rue de Siam runs southwest to the Recouvrance Bridge, spanning the river Penfeld.
-Recouvrance is a working-class district, from old Brest, in contrast to the rue de Siam where there were all the chic stores and cafés of Brest, in the years 1950-60.
+From the Place de la Liberté, in the centre of Brest, the Rue de Siam runs southwest to the Pont de Recouvrance, spanning the river Penfeld.
+Recouvrance is a working-class district of old Brest that contrasts sharply with the Rue de Siam where, in the 1950–60s, the city's chic stores and cafés were located.

-There used to be l’Épée Café on the right and Les Antilles Restaurant on the left.
-Midshipmen and officers from all nationalities used to have an aperitif at l’Épée and then, cross the rue de Siam to have supper at Les Antilles.
+There used to be l'Épée café on the right and Les Antilles restaurant on the left.
+Midshipmen and officers of all nationalities used to have an aperitif at l'Épée and then cross the Rue de Siam to have supper at Les Antilles.

+In popular culture

+The Rue de Siam features in Jacques Prévert's poem "Barbara", first published in his 1946 collection Paroles; the poem evokes a woman walking on the street in the rain and mourns the "rain of iron, of fire, of steel, of blood" that fell on Brest during Allied bombing in the Second World War.